noiredayz/trilaud/README.md

 8. optional: Install the pm2 process manager (https://pm2.keymetrics.io/) and run the program with "pm2 start triLaud.js". pm2 will automatically restart it on case of crashes and errors I can only handle with terminating the application
 9. On updates: check the console or config.js.example for added new options that require setup
 ## http interface ##
-triLaud has an integrated web server (nodejs http server base, no additional bloat) for stats and reload option for Windows users.
+triLaud has an integrated web server (nodejs http server based, no additional bloat) for stats and reload option for Windows users.
 If you don't need/don't want this functionality set http port to 0 in the config (or remove the setting).

 Endpoints:
 * / : stats in html
-* / : issue a reload command, reply in html
+* /reload : issue a reload command, reply in html
-* /api/reload : issue a realod command, reply in JSON
+* /api/reload : issue a reload command, reply in JSON
-* /stats/channel : Channel stats (how many gifts per channel)
+* /stats/channel : Channel stats in html (how many gifts per channel)
-* /stats/oilers : Individual gifter stats (anons are grouped into one)
+* /stats/oilers : Individual gifter stats in html (anons are grouped into one)

 Planned:
 * /api/stats : stats in JSON